Boy Swallows Universe (TV series): Critical response

 Review aggregator Rotten Tomatoes gives the series an 85% approval rating based on 13 reviews.

-Luke Buckmaster reviewing the series for The Guardian rated it four stars out of five.
-Kylie Northover reviewing the series for The Sydney Morning Herald rated the series as five stars out of five, "As in the book, the mood is a tightrope walk between despair and childish optimism; the brothers’ lives are shaped by trauma, but this sprawling story is infused with humour and great warmth, even for the adults who have let them down."
+Luke Buckmaster, reviewing the series for The Guardian, rated it four stars out of five.
+Kylie Northover reviewing the series for The Sydney Morning Herald rated the series as five stars out of five, "As in the book, the mood is a tightrope walk between despair and childish optimism; the brothers' lives are shaped by trauma, but this sprawling story is infused with humour and great warmth, even for the adults who have let them down."

 Jessica Baker of WhoWhatWear wrote that Phoebe Tonkin "is in the midst of a transformative period.
 Coming off a truly spectacular dramatic performance in Boy Swallows Universe."
 Dalton, who wrote the novel the series is based on, also praised Tonkin's performance, stating "Phoebe went right ahead and gave a performance across eight hours of television that is so raw and exposing and true and dark-as-night-sometimes and so filled with light and hope and heart and LOVE that it reminded me why I wanted to write Boy Swallows Universe in the first place."

 Accolades

-At the 2024 Logie Awards, the series received a year-record 10 nominations.
+At the 2024 Logie Awards, the series received a record 10 nominations.
 These included nominations for Best Miniseries or Telemovie, Best Lead Actor (for Cameron and Baker), Best Lead Actress (for Tonkin), Best Supporting Actor (for Brown, Halley and Fimmel) and Best Supporting Actress (for Wilde), and the Graham Kennedy Award for Most Popular New Talent (for Cameron and Halley).
 The series won 5 Logies during the award ceremony.